Plenary Sessions

 Wright Lassiter, III, Chief Executive Officer, CommonSpirit Health, Chicago

-Eugene A. Woods, FACHE, President and Chief Executive Officer, Atrium Health, Charlotte, N.C.
+Eugene A. Woods, FACHE, Chief Executive Officer, Advocate Health, Charlotte, N.C.

 Reimagining Health Care: Leaders Shaping the Future of Care Delivery